mahmud-bhuiyan/feature-request-board-server/README.md

 - Description: Creates a new user using firebase.
   - Request Body: JSON object representing the new user.
   - Response: Returns a success message upon successful user creation.

+## Admin API Documentation

+The Admin API manages admin-related operations, allowing users to be updated as admin, retrieved and soft delete user.

+## Base URL

+The base URL for accessing the User API is `/api/v1/admins`.

+## Endpoints

+### Get all users details

+- URL: `/`
+- Method: `GET`
+- Description: Retrieves all users and admins.
+  - Response: Returns a JSON object containing an array of users.

+### Soft Delete User By ID

+- URL: `/:id`
+- Method: `PATCH`
+- Description: Soft Delete a user by its ID from admin panel.
+  - Params:
+    - `id`: User ID
+  - Response: Returns a JSON object containing the soft deleted users details.

+### Make User an Admin By ID

+- URL: `/make-admin/:id`
+- Method: `PATCH`
+- Description: make an user an admin using ID.
+  - Params:
+    - `id`: User ID
+  - Response: Returns a JSON object containing the updated users details.

 ## Error Handling